TimRJensen/DIS-group-project/README.md

 - **Maintenance database**: uefa2024
 - **Password**: dis2024

 Hit save and you're done.
-From tools you can try to select Query Tool and run some SQL commands against the database.
+From tools you can try to select Query Tool and run some SQL queries against the database.
 ### Developing
 Start the application services when you start developing:
 #####  Windows/Linux/ubunto: